oddstream/gosol/README.md

 * S - save current position
 * L - load a previously saved position (handy for the Freecell and Simple Simon players)

-I'm currently eyeing up [Ebiten UI](https://ebitenui.github.io/) for the Material Design user interface.
+I'm currently building up a Material Design UI in a separate package for it, keeping an eye on [Ebiten UI](https://ebitenui.github.io/) for ideas.

-It currently doesn't do anything after detecting a completed game, or do any fancy highlighting of moveable cards, or recording of the player's statistics.
+It currently doesn't do anything pretty after detecting a completed game, or do any fancy highlighting of moveable cards, or recording of the player's statistics.

+That's a lot of 'currently', but this is a work-in-progress.

 It uses the Microsoft solitaire retro card set by default, but as these don't scale prettily it also has simplified scalable cards, set via a command line flag -c=scalable, and -cw and -ch to set the card width and height; -cw=90 -ch=130 looks good.